Exact Dynamics of Multi-class Stochastic Gradient Descent

 \begin{proposition}[SGD is an approximate solution] Fix $T, Q>0$ and $\delta \in (0,\frac{1}{2}).$ Then, $Z(W_{td},z)$ is an approximate solution w.o.p. for any $\lp = O(\log(d))$, that is

 \end{proposition}

-Proving this proposition is the main task of the paper.
-Once the proposition is proved, Theorem \ref{thm:main_risk_m_v} follows after showing that the stopping time can be removed under our assumptions (see Proposition \ref{prop:nonexplosiveness} in the next subsection).
+Proving this proposition is the main technical element of this paper.
+The proposition holds under a stopping time.
+Once this proposition is proved, Theorem \ref{thm:main_risk_m_v} follows after showing that the stopping time can be removed under our assumptions (see Proposition \ref{prop:nonexplosiveness} in sub-section \ref{sec:supporting_lemmas}).